Mitya88/SitecoreXPathBuilder/README.md

 1. Use the Sitecore Installation wizard to install the [package](sc.package/Sitecore.XPathBuilder-1.0.zip)
 2. Make sure if your search indexes are working correctly
-3. Go the LaunchPad and open the Healthcheck
+3. Go the LaunchPad and open the XPath application

 ### Configuration files
 The package contains a configuration patch, which sets the "Sitecore.Services.SecurityPolicy" to "ServicesOnPolicy" - it is required for the Speak application.